-- A. Steps to be taken for the recordation pursuant to Section II C.1 of this Order of IPR and product or products covered therein. - Applicant shall accomplish the prescribed application form before the Intellectual Property Unit (IPU) or, pending creation of such unit, the Legal Service. - The application shall be accompanied by the Affidavit referred to in Section II.C.1.1 and other relevant information, as required in Section II.C.1.2. - Applicant shall pay the recordation fee. - 4.
-Upon compliance with the above requirements, the IPU, or the Legal Service pending the creation of said unit, shall prepare for the Commissioner's signature a Customs Memorandum Circular addressed to all Collectors of Customs setting forth the fact of recordation together with a description or model of the registered product of products. - After receipt of the Circular, the Collectors of Customs concerned shall distribute copy or copies of documents containing relevant data on the IPR and covered product or products among the front-line customs assessment officers, and to direct them to monitor imports accordingly. - B. Procedure on the request for issuance of alert or hold order pursuant to Section II C.2 of this Order. - The IPR Holder/Owner or his agent shall request in writing the Commissioner of Customs, or the District Collector of Customs in the case of outports, for the issuance of an alert or hold order on goods suspected to be infringing.
+- The application shall be accompanied by the Affidavit referred to in Section II.C.1.1. and other relevant information, as required in Section II.C.1.2. - Applicant shall pay the recordation fee. - 4.
+Upon compliance with the above requirements, the IPU shall prepare for the Commissioner's signature a Customs Memorandum Circular addressed to all Collector of Customs setting forth the fact of recordation together with a description or model of the registered product of products. - After receipt of the Circular, the Collector of Customs concerned shall distribute copy or copies of documents containing relevant data on the IPR and covered product or products among the front-line customs assessment officers, and to direct them to monitor imports accordingly. - Procedure on the request for issuance of alert or hold order pursuant to Section II C.2 of this Order. - The IPR Holder/Owner or his agent shall request in writing the Commissioner of Customs, Director CIIS, Chief IPRD or the District Collector of Customs in the case of outports, for the issuance of an alert or hold order on goods suspected to be infringing.

-The applicant shall attach all documentary requirements and other relevant information about his IPR and the product or products covered therein, as provided in Section II.C.1.1 and 1.2.
+The applicant shall attach all documentary requirements and other relevant information about his IPR and the product or products covered therein, as provided in Section II.C.1.1. and 1.2.

-- Guidelines on the issuance of alert or hold orders for suspect goods. - On the basis of reliable information, BOC may on its own initiative issue alert or hold order against imports suspected to contain infringing goods pursuant to Section II.C.1 of this Order. - An alert or hold order may also be issued upon the request of an IPR Holder/Owner pursuant to Section II.C.2 of this Order. - 3.
-Articles placed under Hold or Alert Orders under this Order shall be examined by the assigned customs examiner in the presence of the IPR Holder/Owner or his agent and the consignee or his duly authorized representative/s within twenty four (24) hours from receipt of notice of the alert or hold order. - If, upon examination of the goods, no basis is found to subject the goods to seizure proceedings, , the alert or hold order shall immediately be lifted, and the processing of the import entry shall immediately continue. - In case there is prima facie basis to subject the goods to seizure proceedings, the matter shall, within twentyfour (24) hours, be referred to the Collector of Customs for the issuance of a Warrant of Seizure and Detention against the shipment. - Special provisions relating to seizure proceedings involving infringing goods. - Upon seizure, the Collector shall, within five (5) working days from date of seizure, give the claimant, importer or the owner of the seized article or his agent a written notice of the seizure and shall give him the opportunity to be heard.
-For the purpose of giving such notice, the importer, consignee, or person holding the bill of lading shall be deemed the owner of the seized property described in the bill of lading.
-For the same purpose, "agent" shall be deemed to include not only the agent in fact of the owner of the seized property but also any person having legal possession of the property at the time of the seizure, if the owner or his agent in fact is unknown or cannot be reached.
+- Guidelines on the issuance of alert or hold orders for suspect goods. - On the basis of reliable information, BOC may on its own initiative issue alert or hold order against imports suspected to contain infringing goods pursuant to Section II.C.1 of this Order. - An alert or hold order may also be issued upon the request of an IPR Holder/Owner pursuant to Section II.C.2 of this Order. - Articles placed under Hold or Alert Orders under this order shall be examined by the assigned customs examiner in the presence of the IPR Holder/Owner or his agent and the consignee or his agent and the consignee or his duly authorized representative/s within twenty four (24) hours from receipt of notice of the alert or hold order.